User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Privacy attitudes toward untraceability

 \begin{quote} No {[anonymous profiles and Face ID should not be available in all apps]}, because not all messaging involves such intensely private subject matter, and so having all the security measures would just feel like an unnecessary bother.
 Also, usually you want to know who you are messaging, so anonymity is irrelevant.
 (P43) \end{quote}

 \begin{quote} I don't think all messaging apps should have high security measures, as not everything in them is always highly confidential like the original case mentioned here.
 (P45) \end{quote}

-We also see this conditional perspective on privacy in opinions about \emph{who} needs or deserves a ``superior'' level of privacy: \begin{quote} Unsure.
+We also see this conditional perspective on privacy in opinions about \emph{who} needs or deserves a ``superior'' level of privacy:

+\begin{quote} Unsure.
 Possibly I think they [features for communicating anonymously] should not be allowed as most people do not need those levels of security and privacy features. (...)
 I think yes [sophisticated encryption should be banned] for all standard communication apps as it would help the police in solving and preventing crimes.
-However there does need to be a service where official agencies etc can communicate freely without that information getting into the criminal domain (P33) \end{quote} These answers hint towards it being important for platforms supporting untraceability to clearly communicate how privacy can be tuned.
+However there does need to be a service where official agencies etc can communicate freely without that information getting into the criminal domain (P33) \end{quote}

+These answers hint toward it being important for platforms supporting untraceability to clearly communicate how privacy can be tuned.
 For example, platforms could inform users that they will get to choose whether each message (or perhaps an entire chat) should be untraceable or not.